 Here are a couple of important facts about the Shimano Nasci that will be handy for you to know before you make your final purchase decision.

 This is common on a lot of the higher grade Shimano spinning reels now, as they look for ways to reduce any extra weight, while being able to include all of the other features they have on reels like the Nasci.

 As I previously mentioned on one of my other Shimano spinning reel articles, I was used to having an anti-reverse lever on all previous reels I owned, and when I purchased my Stradic Ci4+ FB it was the first spinning reel I had used that did not have this feature.

-The next thing you should know about is that the 2500 and 3000 models has the same frame size, with the 4000 just having a deeper spool so it can accommodate more line.
+The next thing you should know about is that the 2500 and 3000 models have the same frame size, with the 3000 just having a deeper spool so it can accommodate more line.

 It is in fact, very light and is perfect for spinning lures for long periods of time.
 Pair the Nasci with a light spinning rod, and you will have a great combination that will allow you to throw lures for a long time without feeling the fatigue that a heavier reel can produce.

 The Nasci is also extremely smooth to use, and every moving part works in harmony to produce a very smooth and efficient experience.

-Should you buy the Shimano Nasci Spinning Reel
+Should you buy the Shimano Nasci Spinning Reel?

 You really are getting a lot of reel for your money with the Nasci.
 If you want high-end technology that is used in many of Shimano’s higher end reels, at a very affordable price then I think purchasing the Nasci is a no brainer.